mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.2/index.md

 ---
 DC/OS 2.0.2 was released on 30 January 2020.

 <p class="message--warning"><strong>WARNING: </strong>The DC/OS 1.13.9 release includes a data format change for the persisted dcos-net state that, if you upgrade to 2.0.2, can cause critical issues with dcos-net.
 Because of this, we do not recommend upgrading from 1.13.9 to the 2.0.2 release.
-Instead, please wait to upgrade until 2.0.4 is released, which is coming soon.</p>
+Instead, wait to upgrade until 2.0.4 is released, which is coming soon.</p>

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.0.2/dcos_generate_config.sh"]Download DC/OS Open Source[/button]